Key Factors to Consider for Building a Multilingual App for Your Business

 - Maintaining the selected language

-Set up a language auto redirection option to display the visitor’s language automatically, reducing the number of steps your visitors must do.
-The less work your visitors have to do to access the information they need, the longer they will stay on your site—remember, most people only stay on a website for less than 30 seconds.
-It’s suggested that you use this option even if you chose a clear and visible language button.
+Set up a language auto redirection option to display the visitor’s language automatically.
+This will reduce the number of steps your visitors must do.
+The less work your visitors have to do to access the information they need, the longer they will stay on your sit.
+Remember, most people only stay on a website for less than 30 seconds.
+Use this option even if you chose a clear and visible language button.

 Set up your automatic language redirection system without using IP geolocation.
 IP geolocation tracker tools are not always accurate.
 Also, consider Switzerland, Canada, or tourists: a nation is not a language.
 The ideal method to take advantage of the redirection capability is to base it on the visitor’s browser’s selected language.
-It’s more reliable because it’s been put up by users.
+It’s more reliable because users put up with it.

 Including translation sources in your coding

-Make certain that your translations are included in your source code, i.e. on the server.
+Make certain that your source code includes translations, i.e. on the server.
 It can happen simply on the server-side, or it can happen on both the server and the client-side.
 Otherwise, Google and other search engines will crawl your page and find unique content under a different language’s specific URL.